• Skip to primary navigation

 U.S.E.P.A.: Why Wildfire is a Health Concern

-Chemicals emitted from consumer products
+Chemicals emitted from household products (2021-07-02 Edit)

 Indoor dust consistently contains four classes of harmful chemicals in high amounts… 45 potentially toxic chemicals that are used in many consumer and household products as vinyl flooring, personal care and cleaning products, building materials and home furnishings.